mido3ds/C4IAN/src/cmd/daemon/README.md

 ## Run
 ```
-# main port is 9180, UI port is 7061, store data at "comms.db", read public keys from "unit-keys.db" and private key in /path/to/mykey
+# TCP/UDP Port to communicate with units is 9180, units are listening on port 6000, connect to the UI using port 7061, store data at "comms.db"
-$ ./daemon --port 9180 --ui-port 7061 --store comms.db --keys unit-keys.db --priv-key /path/to/mykey
+$ ./daemon --port 9180 --units-port 6000 --ui-port 7061 --store comms.db --keys unit-keys.db

 # for more options
 $ ./daemon --help